Fast Data Manipulation with data.table

 iris_dt <- as.data.table(iris)

-# Or create directly
+# Or create one directly from vectors

 iris_dt <- data.table(